addyosmani/backbone-fundamentals/backbone-fundamentals.md

 button2.trigger('click'); // returns true
 ```

-The "el" property represents the markup portion of the view that will be rendered and so, to get the view to actually render to the page, you need to add it as a new element or append it to an existing element.
+The "el" property represents the markup portion of the view that will be rendered; to get the view to actually render to the page, you need to add it as a new element or append it to an existing element.

 ```javascript